NVIDIA-Merlin/HugeCTR/docs/QAList.md

 ### 23. How can I benchmark my network? ###
 Firstly, you should construct your own configure file.
 You can refer to our [User Guide](hugectr_user_guide.md) and samples.
 Secondly, using our `data_generator` to generate a random dataset.
 Seeing [introductions](../README.md#benchmark).
 Thirdly, run with `./huge_ctr --train ./your_config.json`
+### 24. What is "plan_file"?
+How to provide it?  ###
+Plan_file is used by Gossip communication library.
+In this file, the GPUs topology and connection in the server is defined.
+Gossip needs the plan_file as input to optimize the collection communication efficiency among GPUs.
+We provide a plan_file generator [tool](../tools/plan_generation) for the user to generate plan_file easily based on your server configuration.
+And there are samples of how to use the tool to generate plan_file, please refer to [dcn](../samples/dcn) or [dcn2nodes](../samples/dcn2nodes).